Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 # Want To Contribute?

 > This project will be a progressive one.
-I and any other contributor(s), will continue to add relevant updates and information.
+I and any other contributor(s), will continue to add relevant updates.
 This makes it very important that you always share details about any contribution you wish to make - before-hand, and avoid the needless stress of proceeding to work a contribution for a topic that is already in-progress.

 To contribute successfully, simply create a Github issues that mentions me, and I'll be right with you to discuss your proposed/intended contribution.